documentcloud/help_center/_help/adding_sections.md

 4. Use the **plus and minus icons** to add and remove rows.
     ![Adding and Removing Sections](./images/adding_sections/adding_sections1.gif)
 5. Select **"Save"**.
 6. Your sections will appear in the **left-hand sidebar**, as below.
-Simply click on the name of the section you want to navigate to.
+Simply click on the name of a section to navigate to that page in your document.

     ![Sections Final](./images/adding_sections/sections.png)